ratwolfzero/hopalong_python/README_Two_Pass.md

 ### First Pass: Calculating Trajectory Extents

-- Purpose: Calculate the spatial extents (minimum and maximum x and y coordinates) of the trajectory.
+- Purpose: Calculate the extents (minimum and maximum x and y coordinates) of the trajectory.
 - Outcome: Determines the extents of the trajectory, which is crucial for accurately  mapping points in the second pass.

 ### Second Pass: Trajectory Point Calculation and Mapping